The Health Informatics Service (THIS) Logo

 However, the Act does not give people access to their own personal data (information about themselves) such as their health records.

-The three to four weeks needed to recover from the impact of the ransomware attack we cited at the beginning of this article is valuable time that no NHS healthcare organisation can afford to lose.
-Add in the threat of hackers creating ever more sophisticated malware, social engineering and even a cyber security breach unwittingly created by a member of staff; the enormity of keeping data safe is plain to see.
+The threat of hackers creating ever more sophisticated malware, social engineering and even a cyber security breach unwittingly created by a member of staff; the enormity of keeping data safe is plain to see.

 In addition to its core services, THIS offers bespoke solutions tailored to the needs of each customer.
 It can combine a number of services into a package and discuss other service solutions that your organisation may benefit from.